stineje/CharLib/docs/manual/source/chapters/04_syntax_reference.rst

 Cells
 ====================================================================================================

-Cells to characterize are specified as entries under the ``cells`` keyword.
+Cells to characterize are specified as entries under the ``cells`` keyword, organized by cell name:
-Name of the cell shall be a top-most key of the dictionary.
-E.g.:

 .. code-block:: YAML